Hydrothermal vent: Black smokers

 Black smokers were first discovered in 1979 on the East Pacific Rise by scientists from Scripps Institution of Oceanography during the RISE Project.
 They were observed using the deep submergence vehicle ALVIN from the Woods Hole Oceanographic Institution.
 Now, black smokers are known to exist in the Atlantic and Pacific Oceans, at an average depth of 2,100 m.
 The most northerly black smokers are a cluster of five named Loki's Castle, discovered in 2008 by scientists from the University of Bergen at 73°N, on the Mid-Atlantic Ridge between Greenland and Norway.
 These black smokers are of interest as they are in a more stable area of the Earth's crust, where tectonic forces are less and consequently fields of hydrothermal vents are less common.
 The world's deepest known black smokers are located in the Cayman Trough, 5,000 m (3.1 miles) below the ocean's surface.

+White smokers

 White smoker vents emit lighter-hued minerals, such as those containing barium, calcium and silicon.
 These vents also tend to have lower-temperature plumes probably because they are generally distant from their heat source.

 Black and white smokers may coexist in the same hydrothermal field, but they generally represent proximal (close) and distal (distant) vents to the main upflow zone, respectively.
 However, white smokers correspond mostly to waning stages of such hydrothermal fields, as magmatic heat sources become progressively more distant from the source (due to magma crystallization) and hydrothermal fluids become dominated by seawater instead of magmatic water.
 Mineralizing fluids from this type of vent are rich in calcium and they form dominantly sulfate-rich (i.e., barite and anhydrite) and carbonate deposits.